ScaledMarkets/dabl/README.md

 	the compiler.
 * Pulling the required base container image so that it is resident in the host's local docker image repository.
 [TBD: put the image in dockerhub]
-* Placing the DABL jar file (dabl.jar) on the host system.
+* Placing the DABL jar file (`dabl.jar`) on the host system.
+* Obtaining the unix socket native library for the host's architecture, and adding it to the LD_LIBRARY_PATH environment variable.
+We currently provide compiled binaries for Mac and Linux.
+[TBD: provide instructions.]

 # Using the DABL Compiler